U-Shift/Transport-Demand-Modelling/7-PanelModels.md

 ##### Factor categorical variables

-`firm` is a categorical nominal variable, and should be treated as so in the modeling processes.
+`firm` is a categorical nominal variable, and should be treated as so in the modelling process.
 And for this example `year` should also be considered as a categorical ordinal variable, instead of a continuous one.